abelykh0/stm32f103-vgaText/README.md

 ## stm32f103-vgaText
-VGA text demo on STM32F103 "bluepill"
+VGA text demo on STM32F103 "bluepill" (36x37 characters)

 ## What it can do
-* Display 34x29 characters
+* Display 36x37 characters
 * Use PS/2 keyboard to type and move cursor

+## Instructions
 Software: Install free IDE [System Workbench for STM32](https://www.st.com/en/development-tools/sw4stm32.html/).
 I am using Windows 10, however STMicroelectronics claims that it also supports Linux and Mac.

 How to connect wires: